 Function and Technology

-One of the common innovations are faucets that do not have levers but really on proximity sensors to function.
+One of the numerous innovations are faucets that do not have levers but really on proximity sensors to function.
 They are known as electric faucets; these faucets are great to have.

 Size and Fit